orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

   }
 ```

-Before we dive into each function, I want to explain the &#8220;**renderTemplate()**" function.
+Before we dive into each function, I want to explain the "**renderTemplate()**" function.

-With this function, i'm using the &#8220;viewContainer" in order to render the template as a sibling to the actual element.
-The &#8220;createEmbeddedView" function takes a template reference and inserts it, compiled with the data, into the last view position in the html container.
-The actual &#8220;viewContainer" is the element that wraps the input element (in this case).
+With this function, i'm using the "viewContainer" in order to render the template as a sibling to the actual element.
+The "createEmbeddedView" function takes a template reference and inserts it, compiled with the data, into the last view position in the html container.
+The actual "viewContainer" is the element that wraps the input element (in this case).
 A second argument determines the index at which this template should be rendered.

 ### cdr - ChangeDetectorRef for change detection

-The use of &#8220;cdr" turned out to be useful for detecting changes and telling angular to render this component again.
-Since i'm using a parent component (PlayerSearch Component) with a change detection strategy set to &#8220;OnPush" - using &#8220;**markForCheck()**" is a way of telling angular that there are changes within this component which are not originated from the &#8220;Input()"s, so it needs to re-render the component.
+The use of "cdr" turned out to be useful for detecting changes and telling angular to render this component again.
+Since i'm using a parent component (PlayerSearch Component) with a change detection strategy set to "OnPush" - using "**markForCheck()**" is a way of telling angular that there are changes within this component which are not originated from the "Input()"s, so it needs to re-render the component.

 ### 4 - Keyboard Support

 lets go over the actual rxjs code which creates the typeahead behavior for this component.

-In order to support selection of a result with the enter key, this code listens to keydown strokes on the input element, allows only Enter key to pass on to the stream and then invokes the &#8220;handleSelectSuggestion" which eventually - emits an event for the selected result.
+In order to support selection of a result with the enter key, this code listens to keydown strokes on the input element, allows only Enter key to pass on to the stream and then invokes the "handleSelectSuggestion" which eventually - emits an event for the selected result.

 ```typescript
 filterEnterEvent() {